Translate:

 “The visual narrative employed by the authors reminds us not only of the sublimity of astronaut photography, but also the thousands of people who made spaceflight possible.”—Quest

-Beginning in 1967, Moonshots and Snapshots of Project Apollo chronicles the program's twelve missions and its two follow-ons, Skylab and the Apollo-Soyuz Test Project.
-The authors again draw from rarely seen NASA, industry, and news media images, taking readers to the Moon, on months-long odysseys above Earth, and finally on the first international manned space flight in 1975.
+Beginning in 1967, "Moonshots and Snapshots of Project Apollo" chronicles the program's twelve missions, along with its two follow-ons, Skylab and the Apollo-Soyuz Test Project.
+The authors again draw from rarely seen images sourced from NASA, industry archives, and news media, taking readers on a journey to the Moon, through months-long odysseys above Earth, and ultimately to the first international manned space flight in 1975.

 “These ‘Moonshots and Snapshots’ provide a new perspective on NASA’s Project Apollo. . . .
 Bisney and Pickering don’t just focus on the iconic images that we all recognize; instead, they opened their lens to the machinery behind the missions (computers and other hardware), the astronauts’ pranks, and the rank-and-file NASA workers who made it all happen.”―Modern Notion Daily